euxhenh/multiset-multicover/README.rst

 The set cover problem is NP hard.
 The best known algorithm is a greedy approach that iteratively selects the set with the largest number of elements that have not been covered yet.
-This algorithm has a log(n)-approximation guarantee where n is the number of elements in U.
+This algorithm has a log(n)-approximation guarantee where n is the size of the largest set.
-The same guarantee also applies to the multicover problem, as well as the multiset multicover problem (n here corresponds to all the elements including multiplicities, hence, the guarantees are worse).
+The same guarantee also applies to the multicover problem, as well as the multiset multicover problem (n here corresponds to the size of the largest set, including multiplicities, hence, the guarantees are worse).

 Basic Example
 ________